HotPocketHPE/mhguide/mhguide.md

 There are many different items to help you in your hunts.
 Many of them will become mainstays in your pouch, such as potions, steaks, whetstones for Blademasters, ammo/coatings for Gunners, and paintballs.
 Others, such as traps and status-healing items, are useful in specific situations.

 For harder quests, crafting items from your Pouch can be a good idea.
 Bringing 10 Honey can give you 10 more Mega Potions to work with, and extra shots for powerful ammo types are invaluable to a Gunner.
 Bring the Books of Combos along to raise your craft chances.

+Throwing a Flash Bomb in front of a monster will blind it, causing it to sit there and attack the empty air.
+This is a good opening, but don't come to rely on it too heavily, or it will hinder your growth as a hunter!

+Flying monsters can be brought back to earth with a Flash Bomb thrown in front of them. **Many flying monsters in later games, such as Rathalos, are very annoying to fight without Flash Bombs!**

+Sonic Bombs grant openings

+## Monster and Weapon Matchups

+Some monsters are particularly easy or difficult to fight with a certain weapon type.
+If you are having trouble, consider trying a different weapon type!

+> Example: Melee Weapons vs. Gravios.
+Gravios' bad hitzones, tall legs, and massive fire farts make it difficult to get frequent hits in as a Blademaster.
+Gunner weapons bypass all of these issues, and have a much easier time.

+> Example: Heavy Bowgun vs. Tigrex.
+Heavy Bowgun is a powerhouse of damage, but with low mobility.
+Tigrex is relentlessly aggressive and charges constantly, so escaping him from range can be extremely difficult!
+Melee weapons can naturally stay much closer.

 # Hunting Fundamentals